juneadam/bird-app/README.md

 ## Features

-Use the dpad controller to peruse through the different state birds, with a few surpise bonue birds mixed in.
+Use the dpad controller to peruse through the different state birds, with a few surpise bonus birds mixed in.

 Users can go to the next bird, as well as the previous bird.